 - Keep a control on your facial expressions and narrative style.
 Keep them constant for all the statements.

 Two Truths And A Lie Examples

-Following will be an exhaustive list of two truth and a lie examples of statements you can use during a game.
+Following will be an exhaustive list of 2 truths and a lie examples of statements you can use during a game.
 Reframe the sentences to suit you.
 The examples are sorted into categories for the convenience of browsing.